 4. Fun With Scissors And Glue

 Perhaps the most playful and tactile technique is to grab some cardboard, a pair of scissors, glue and old magazines, and cut out and paste images or phrases you think bring your story to life visually.
-Think of it as an imagination palette you can put up in your writing room.
+Think of it as an imagination palette or vision board you can put up in your writing room.
 It may even motivate you to write each day when you see your characters and settings as soon as you step into the room.

 5. The Movie Theatre